michelmbem/itext7-pdfhtml-test/README.md

-# A .Net application to test iText7/pdfHtml functionnalities
+# A .Net application to test iText7/pdfHtml functionalities

 Also uses Dapper for data access